awmanoj/awmanoj.github.io/_posts/2016-08-22-simple-service-discovery.md

 * From the UI you can inspect all services.
 The first service which you already notice running is consul itself.
 You can quickly inspect from command line the DNS and HTTP interface to inspect these:

-* You can also add and remove key value pairs. these are particular to a data centre. but there are ways to replicate them across data centres if the need be - you just need to run another service - consul-replicate - Learn more about this here.
+* You can also add and remove key value pairs. these are particular to a data centre. but there are ways to replicate them across data centres if the need be - you just need to run another service - [consul-replicate](https://github.com/hashicorp/consul-replicate).

-* Web UI also displays other useful information about consul cluster, services e.g. health of nodes based on check (which we talk about in a while), health of a service (are all nodes providing the service are down?), etc.
+* Web UI also displays other useful information about consul cluster, services e.g. health of nodes based on check, health of a service (are all or some nodes providing the service are down?), etc.

 ### Using consul for configuration management (introducing consul-template)

 Once the consul is setup, we can use it to store key value pairs.
-Complete CRUD for the key value store is via consul web UI which makes it super easy to operate consul.
-If you prefer there is also an HTTP based REST interface too for the CRUD operations.
+Complete CRUD for the key value store is available via consul web UI which makes it super easy to operate consul.
+If you prefer, there is an HTTP based REST interface too for the CRUD operations.

 Keys have hierarchical structure like a file path.
-So either a key is a `folder` or a `key`.
+So either a key component is a `folder` or a `key` (leaf).
 A `folder` can contains other `folders` or other `keys`.
 A `key` contains a `value`.

-It's a general practise to keep services IP addresses, application specific values which can be changed at runtime, access keys etc. in configuration.
+It's a general practise in software development to keep services' IP addresses, application specific values which can be changed at runtime, access keys etc. externally configurable.
 This is desirable since you don't want to recompile and release application all the time (actually, you want to minimize that to absolute minimum rather).
 Let's take a concrete example of where consul can help you.

-E.g. suppose we have two redis instances 192.168.1.1:6379 and 192.168.1.2:6379 then your configuration looks something like this:
+E.g. suppose we have two redis instances 192.168.1.1:6379 and 192.168.1.2:6379 and your configuration looks something like this:

 file: db.ini
 {%highlight bash%}